Quantum Artificial Intelligence for Mission-Critical Systems: Foundations, Architectural Elements, and Future Directions: Applications

 \subsection{Cybersecurity and Critical Infrastructure Protection}

 Critical infrastructure networks like power, water, and transportation require timely detection of advanced threats and cryptographic resilience in an increasing manner.
 Quantum Key Distribution (QKD) can be used in utility fiber networks for high-assurance keying; further, quantum keys can be used for authentication of grid communications.
-Intrusion Detection Systems (IDS) in cybersecurity are increasingly relying on machine learning; the quantum machine learning tools can replace them in areas or situations where a significant quantum advantage can be reaped.
+QKD is a cryptographic protocol that exploits quantum mechanical properties like the no-cloning theorem and measurement disturbance in order to generate a shared secret key.
+The security of this key is guaranteed by the laws of physics rather than computational hardness assumptions.
+Intrusion Detection Systems (IDS) in cybersecurity are increasingly relying on machine learning; the quantum machine learning tools can potentially replace them in areas or situations where a significant quantum advantage might be reaped \cite{sai2025quantumcs}.
 Secure collaboration across organizations demands privacy-preserving learning, and the recent quantum homomorphic encryption (QHE) based decentralized learning frameworks provide data privacy guarantees that are computation-theoretic.

 Alshowkan et al. \cite{alshowkan2022authentication} made use of QKD protocols in the authentication of smart grid communications, which are executed on a deployed electric-utility fiber network.
 The authors created a software stack that ingests keys from a QKD system and uses them to generate message-authentication codes for control links in machine-to-machine scenarios.
 Thus, the proposed framework strengthens operational traffic with keys that have physical-layer security properties.
 Kumar et al. \cite{kumar2025quids} proposed QuIDS, an intrusion detection system based on a quantum support vector machine.
 The authors proposed to detect IoT attack classes using small training sets of low-dimensional features.
 The authors demonstrate competitive results against benchmarks in IoT intrusion detection systems.
 The decision function of QSVM follows the standard large-margin form: